-In its simplistic form, paneer preparation demands less time and equipments than most other soft, semi-soft or hard cheeses.
+In its simplistic form, paneer preparation demands less time and equipment than most other soft, semi-soft, or hard cheeses.

-Full cream, pasteurized cow or buffalo milk intended to prepare paneer cheese is poured into a clean, wide-mouthed bowl and heated till it reaches near-boiling point (75 degrees F).
+Full cream, pasteurized cow, or buffalo milk intended to prepare paneer cheese is poured into a clean, wide-mouthed bowl and heated till it reaches a near-boiling point (75 degrees F).

-Paneer cheese shall not contain more than 70.0 per cent moisture and the milk fat content shall not be less than 50.0 per cent of the dry matter.
+Paneer cheese shall not contain more than 70 percent moisture and the milk fat content shall not be less than 50 percent of the dry matter.

-Chhana or chhena/sana (in Assamese) is milk solid obtained by coagulation of cow or buffalo milk with sour cream butter milk (SCBM), lactic acid or citric acid and subsequent drainage of whey.
-Chhena is indigenous cheese product of Odisha, West-Bengal states of Eastern India and neighboring Bangladesh which serves as base for a large variety of Indian sweets.
+Chhana or chhena/sana (in Assamese) is a milk solid obtained by coagulation of cow or buffalo milk with sour cream buttermilk (SCBM), lactic acid, or citric acid, and subsequent drainage of whey.
+Chhena is an indigenous cheese product of Odisha, West-Bengal states of Eastern India, and neighboring Bangladesh which serves as the base for a large variety of Indian sweets.

-Paneer has almost similar nutritional profile as cottage cheese.
-It is one of the nutritious, low-calorie dairy products; carries 80 cal/100g, 10-15% protein and small amounts of high calorie fats and sugars.
-It, therefore, is quite popular and an excellent food for people who are on diet programs.
+Paneer has an almost similar nutritional profile as cottage cheese.
+It is one of the nutritious, low-calorie dairy products; carries 80 cal/100g, 10-15% protein and small amounts of high-calorie fats and sugars.
+It, therefore, is quite popular and a portion of excellent food for people who are on diet programs.

-It provides high-quality protein that is rich in all essential amino acids required for growth and development and help stay healthy.
+It provides high-quality protein that is rich in all essential amino acids required for growth and development and helps stay healthy.

-Paneer is low-lactose dairy product and contains minimal amount of lactose (0.1 g/oz) making it one of the good source of protein and minerals for those with lactose intolerance.
-During curdling process, most of naturally occurring lactose in milk is converted into more easily digestible lactic acid.
+Paneer is a low-lactose dairy product and contains minimal amount of lactose (0.1 g/oz) making it one of the good sources of protein and minerals for those with lactose intolerance.
+During the curdling process, most of the naturally occurring lactose in milk is converted into more easily digestible lactic acid.

-Paneer contains good amounts of calcium, magnesium and phosphorous; and together with vitamin-D, Paneer ensures sufficient nutrients available for bone growth, especially in the children.
+Paneer contains good amounts of calcium, magnesium, and phosphorous; and together with vitamin-D, Paneer ensures sufficient nutrients available for bone growth, especially in children.

-It is an healthy food product since most of the constituents in skim milk undergo biochemical changes into more easily digestible and health benefiting products.
+It is a healthy food product since most of the constituents in skim milk undergo biochemical changes into more easily digestible and health-benefiting products.